Do you want to learn how to sell at Target as a small business owner?

 Every Target supplier must meet rigorous quality standards and practice transparency, informing the retailer where they source and manufacture their products.

-Target has the right to audit and investigate at any time to ensure suppliers meet the following standards.
+Target can audit and investigate at any time to ensure suppliers meet the following standards.

 - Wastewater management